Is the grass not growing back where you had a tree removed, or are you having trouble planting grass after stump grinding?

 A chainsaw creates a significant amount of sawdust, and stump grinding leaves even more debris behind.
 New grass is difficult to grow because there is so much activity going on to break down that old material.

 There are many uses for sawdust around the home, and wood chips can also simply be added to the garden with some animal manure or placed straight into the compost.
-Moving the leftover tree materials to break down elsewhere will allow your grass to grow back easier.
+Moving the leftover tree materials to break down elsewhere will allow your grass to grow back more easily.

 Here are the steps to follow after having a tree stump removed for your grass to grow back green and luscious!